thephpleague/plates/source/templates/layouts.md

 ## The layout template

 To access the rendered template content within your template, use the `child()` function.
-This will return all outputted content from the child template that hasn't been defined in a section.
-For more on sections, [see here](/sections).
+This will return all outputted content from the child template that hasn’t been defined in a [section](/templates/sections/).

 ~~~.language-php
 <!DOCTYPE html>